rashidwassan/today-i-learned/devops/docker.md

 - Traditionally, a VM sits on top of the hypervisor, which sits on host operating system, which again sits on top of the hardware.
 - In containerization, Container sits on top of the Docker engine which then sits on OS sitting on hardware.

+## Containers
+- Container is
+- Multiple containers run on single kernel unlike VMs.

+## Docker Engine
+- Docker engine is responsible for virtualization.
+- Docker engine runs natively on Linux.
+Uses Linux code when installed on Windows system.

 ## Docker Hub
 - Dependencies come from Docker hub.

 ## Memory Save
 - Containers have dynamic memory allocation unlike VMs, which saves a lot of memory as we don't have any memory lock.

+## Docker & Chef
+- Docker creates containers and Chef configures them.

+## Docker in Windows
+- If docker is running on Windows OS, the code inside containers in of Linux.